 The student is responsible for housing as well as transportation to and from the facility, whether by his/her own transportation, carpooling, or public transportation.
+Students may expect to travel up to 70 miles from residence to attend some clinical experiences.
 Some sites may offer stipends, but this is a privilege and not a right to be expected.
 Any hours lost due to absences and /or tardiness because of car trouble may need to be made up.